Descanonge/xarray-histogram/README.md

 - Over/underflow bins are not in the output DataArray, but accounted for internally by Boost and should be supported very soon.
 - Growing axes: Dask requires to know in advance the size of output chunks.
 This could reasonably be supported, at least when applying over the whole array (no looping dimensions).
 - Advanced storage/accumulators: they provide additional values on top of the count of samples falling into a bin.
 They require more than one number per bin, and a more complex sum of two histograms (possibly making histogram along chunked dimensions impossible).

+The [Unified Histogram Indexing](https://uhi.readthedocs.io/en/latest/indexing.html) could be implemented in the accessor to facilitate manipulation of histogram arrays.

 ## Requirements